Calgary’s 2026 Olympic Bid Has Huge NHL Implications

 The 2018 Winter Olympics in Pyeongchang, South Korea have come and gone.
 With the 2018 event complete, the focus of the winter sports world has turned towards preparations for the 2022 Beijing Olympics and the bidding process for the 2026 Winter Olympics.

-Four cities are currently part of the International Olympic Committee’s “dialogue process” for the 2026 Olympics: Sion (Switzerland), Sapporo (Japan), Stockholm (Switzerland)… and Calgary (Canada).
+Four cities are currently part of the International Olympic Committee’s “dialogue process” for the 2026 Olympics: Sion (Switzerland), Sapporo (Japan), Stockholm (Sweden)… and Calgary (Canada).
 Calgary’s bid, if successful, could carry with it some rather far-reaching implications for the National Hockey League.

 The Olympic Landscape